dustinpfister/blog_posts/_posts/linux-eval.md

 layout: post
 categories: linux
 id: 799
-updated: 2021-02-09 18:03:35
+updated: 2021-02-09 18:06:54
-version: 1.3
+version: 1.4
 ---

-The linux eval command is a bash built in command that will take a string as an argument and evaluate that string as if it was entered into the command line.
+The [linux eval](https://www.computerhope.com/unix/bash/eval.htm) command is a bash built in command that will take a string as an argument and evaluate that string as if it was entered into the command line.
 This is a built in command that I find myself using once in a while when working out a bash script there I need to create a string and then run that string value.

 <!-- more -->